 Yard, front.
 An open, unoccupied space on the same lot with the principal building, extending the full width of the lot and situated between the right-of-way line and the front line of the building projected to the side lines of the lot.
 The depth of the front yard shall be measured between the front lines of the building and the right-of-way line.
 On corner lots the front yard shall be considered as parallel to the street upon which the lot has its least dimension.
-On waterfront lots the front yard shall be considered from the front line of the building to the waterfront property line.
+For lots fronting on a navigable waterway as defined by 33CFR Part 329, the front yard shall be considered from the front line of the building to the waterfront property line.